Try Premium+ free for 7 days. Sign up and start learning now.

 Slack key (G-C-E-G)

 The slack key tuning is a Hawaiian-style uke tuning that differs only slightly from the standard uke tuning.
-To get your uke tuned in the slack key tuning just drop the A string to G. And there you have it.
-Your ukulele is now in the slack key tuning and you’re ready to play with the Hawaiian slack key style of ukulele.
+To get your ukulele tuned in the slack key tuning just drop the A string to G. And there you have it.
+Your ukulele is now in the slack key tuning and you’re ready to play with the Hawaiian slack key style.

 To ensure that your ukulele is always sounding as it should, make sure to check the tuning always before playing.
 Once you get the hang of tuning your ukulele it’ll become a quick routine and something you’ll do every time when you pick up a ukulele to play.